SkriptenMk/I_eW_24-28/files/lektionen_hs25/250903/sockets.md

 using the `send()` method.
 The client also waits for a response from the server using the `recv()` method.

-If the user enters 'bye', the client will exit the loop and close the connection to the server.
+If the user enters `bye`, the client will exit the loop and close the connection to the server.

+## Conclusion

+The presented code examples illustrate how Python's built-in socket module (standard library) enables straightforward implementation of networked applications without requiring external dependencies.
+The tutorial's focus on localhost communication provides a safe, controlled environment for experimentation and learning, while the bidirectional message exchange demonstrates real-world communication patterns found in production systems.

+Key achievements of this implementation include:
+- Successful establishment of TCP socket connections between separate processes
+- Implementation of message-based communication with proper encoding/decoding
+- Demonstration of connection lifecycle management from establishment to termination
+- Creation of a simple command-line interface for both server and client applications

+The knowledge gained from this tutorial serves as a solid foundation for developing more sophisticated networked applications.
+Future enhancements could include implementing multithreading for concurrent client handling, adding error handling and reconnection logic, or expanding the communication protocol to support structured data formats.